 - The most prominent feature of this bunting is the coloring, especially in male birds.

-- The male plumage of this bunting combines multiple colors: the head of the is blue, the back is lemon green, and the belly and rump are red.
+- The male plumage of this bunting combines multiple colors: the head is blue, the back is lemon green, and the belly and rump are red.

 - The male buntings also have a bright red eyering visible over the blue feathers.